ManuelHMR/puppeteer-web-scraping/README.md

    - image: string | null</br>

 <h2>Errors</h2>
-In case of any errors, the API will return an error message in the JSON format.
+In case of any errors, the API will return an error message in the JSON format.</br>